bkd-mba-fbi/evento-portal/doc/sad.md

   deactivate app
 ```

 This flow is implemented with the help of the [@badgateway/oauth2-client](https://www.npmjs.com/package/@badgateway/oauth2-client) library in [auth.ts](../src/utils/auth.ts).
 The persistance of the tokens in the browser is realized with [token-state.ts](../src/state/token-state.ts).
-See also the EVENTO documentation page [OAuth 2.0 Authorization Code Flow mit Proof Key for Code Exchange (PKCE)](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/Login-OAuth-Server/#authorization-code-flow-mit-proof-key-for-code-exchange-pkce).

-## Switch Apps/Scopes

-The access tokens are bound to a specific [OAuth scope](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/ApplicationScopes_Intro/) that is specified when getting a token via login page or refresh token endpoint.
-Each _app_ requires a certain scope since the scope determines what the user can access.
-Due to this design by the _Evento API_, it is not possible to acquire and work with a single token for multiple scopes.

-The _Evento Portal_ handles tokens & scopes as follows:
+### Switch to App/Scope with Valid Cached Token

+If a valid access token for the requested scope is available, it can be used as _current_ token:

 ```mermaid
 sequenceDiagram